Lady!!

 Lady!! (レディ!!, Redi!!) is a Japanese manga series written and illustrated by Youko Hanabusa.
 It was published by Akita Shoten in the shōjo manga magazine Hitomi Comics from 1987 to 1993 and collected in 12 tankoubon volumes.
 The manga series was adapted into two anime television series, entitled, Lady Lady!! and its sequel Hello!
 Lady Lynn, produced by Toei Animation.

-The first season of the anime series, entitled Lady Lady!! (レディレディ!!, Redi Redi!!) consists of 21 episodes and was aired on Wednesdays from October 21, 1987 to March 23, 1988 on TBS.
+The first season of the anime series, entitled Lady Lady!! (レディレディ!!, Redi Redi!!) consists of 21 episodes and was aired on Wednesdays from October 21, 1987, to March 23, 1988, on TBS.

 Youko later made two sequels, Lady Lynn!! (レディ リン!) and the dōjinshi Lynn no Kodomotachi & Peter Pan (リンのこどもたち&ぴぃたぁぱん).
 In Italy it was published with the original title by Goen from February 2011 to January 2013.

 Summary

-Young Lynn and her mother travel from Japan to meet Lynn's father, The Viscount of Marble, who lives in England.
-On their way to the Marble Mansion, Lynn and her mother get into a tragic car accident in which Lynn's mother died.
+Young Lynn and her mother travel from Japan to meet Lynn's father, the Viscount of Marble, who lives in England.
+On their way to the Marble Mansion, Lynn and her mother get into a tragic car accident in which Lynn's mother dies.
 When Lynn wakes up in the hospital, the truth about her mother's death is kept as a secret from her since her father cannot bear to bring her such grief.

-Soon after Lynn moves with her father to The Marble Mansion where she encounters a miscellaneous cast of servants, most of who are charmed by Lynn's adorableness.
-Lynn also finds out that she is not the only child of The Viscount of Marble – she meets her elder half-sister Sarah, whose mother has also died.
-At first Sarah seems cold and distant towards her.
+Soon after, Lynn moves with her father to the Marble Mansion, where she encounters a miscellaneous cast of servants, most of who are charmed by Lynn's adorableness.
+Lynn also finds out that she is not the only child of the Viscount of Marble – she meets her elder half-sister Sarah, whose mother has also died.
+At first Sarah seems cold and distant towards her, but after a string of events, the two sisters finally form a strong bond.

-After a string of events, the two sisters finally form a strong bond.
-Then problems arise with the arrival of the scheming Waverleys who take it upon themselves to run the household in The Marble Mansion while The Viscount of Marble is away.
+Problems arise with the arrival of the scheming Waverleys, who take it upon themselves to run the household in the Marble Mansion while the Viscount of Marble is away.
 The motherless little girl tries to accommodate to the high society life and get the approval of the nobility.
-Her greatest wish is to become what her mother hoped her to be – a true Lady.
+Her greatest wish is to become a true lady as her mother hoped her to be.

-Much later, because of unpaid debts, the Russels lose The Marble Mansion to the bank.
+Much later, because of unpaid debts, the Russels lose the Marble Mansion to the bank.
 Sarah and Lynn are put into different homes.
 Nevertheless, Lynn never gives up and finally becomes a lady.